-4.24 Liquid-filled toys
+4.25 Liquid-filled toys

-Upon completion of any relevant tests in accordance with Clause 5, liquid-filled toys with non-accessible liquid shall be tested according to 5.19 (leakage of liquid-filled toys) and there shall be no leakage of the contents which could result in a potential hazard.
+Upon completion of any relevant tests in accordance with Clause 5 (test methods), liquid-filled toys with non-accessible liquid shall be tested according to 5.19 (leakage of liquid-filled toys) and there shall be no leakage of the contents which could result in a potential hazard.

-Liquid-filled teethers and liquid-filled teething toys shall be marked with a warning not to be placed in a freezer compartment (see B.3.5 for guidance).
+Liquid-filled teethers and liquid-filled teething toys shall be marked with a warning not to be placed in a freezer compartment (see B.3.5, liquid-filled teethers and liquid-filled teething toys for guidance).

-4.25 Mouth-actuated toys
+4.26 Mouth-actuated toys